Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 Ben Marcoux from Capterra

-Check out 10 Best Aweber Alternatives (Free & Paid Options) for a deeper understanding.
+Check out 10 Best AWeber Alternatives Compared (2025 Update) for a deeper understanding.

 Klaviyo Alternatives Compared Side-by-Side